axibase/atsd/api/data/series/downsample.md

 ## Downsampling Algorithm

-The algorithm processes samples in increasing order of timestamps.
+The algorithm processes samples in timestamp increasing order.
 Each sample is accepted or rejected by the algorithm.
 Accepted samples constitute the resulting series.
 To accept or reject a sample the following conditions are checked sequentially.

-**1.**
-The following samples are accepted:
+**1.** The following samples are accepted:

 * The first series sample, and the last series sample.
-* Annotated sample - the sample with not empty [text field](./query.md#value-object).
+* Annotated sample: Sample with a non-empty [text field](./query.md#value-object).
-* Sample whose value is `NaN` (not a number).
+* Sample with `NaN` value.
-* Sample whose previous or subsequent sample has the `NaN` value.
+* Sample whose previous or subsequent sample value is `NaN`.

-If the sample does not fall into one of these categories, go to the next step.
+If the sample does not fall into one of these categories, the algorithm proceeds to the next step.

-**2. If the `gap` parameter is specified.**
+**2.** If the `gap` parameter is specified.

 Calculate the difference between the sample timestamp and the timestamp of the latest accepted sample.
-If the difference exceeds the `gap` then accept the sample.
-Otherwise go to the next step.
+If the difference exceeds the `gap` then the sample is accepted.
+Otherwise the algorithm proceeds to the next step.

-**3. If the `difference` parameter is provided.**
+**3.** If the `difference` parameter is provided.

-Introduce the following notations:
+Introduce the following notation:

-* `last_value` - the value of the last accepted sample.
+* `last_value`: Value of the last accepted sample.
-* `value` - the value of the sample under consideration.
+* `value`: Value of the sample under consideration.
-* `next_value` - the value of the nearest subsequent sample.
+* `next_value`: Value of the nearest subsequent sample.

-If
+The algorithm calculates:

 ```java
 |value - last_value| > difference || |next_value - value| > difference
 ```

-then accept the sample.
-Otherwise go to the next step.
+If the statement is `true`, the algorithm accepts the sample.
+Otherwise the algorithm proceeds to the next step.

-**4. If the `factor` parameter is provided.**
+**4.** If the `factor` parameter is provided.

-If any of ratios `last_value/value`, `value/last_value`, `next_value/value`, and `value/next_value` exceeds the `factor` then accept the sample.
-Otherwise go to the next step.
+If any of ratios `last_value/value`, `value/last_value`, `next_value/value`, and `value/next_value` exceed the `factor` the algorithm accepts the sample.
+Otherwise the algorithm proceeds to the next step.

-**5. If no one of the `difference` and `factor` parameters is provided.**
+**5.** If neither the `difference` nor `factor` parameter is provided.

-If the `value` differs either from the `last_value`, or from the `next_value`, then accept the sample.
-Otherwise go to the next step.
+If the `value` differs either from the `last_value`, or from the `next_value`, the algorithm accepts the sample.
+Otherwise the algorithm proceeds to the next step.

 **6.** Reject the sample.